-As of May 4, 2025, All Examinees of the Yaelnet Test Will Be Required to Use a Computer to Type Their Essay
+As of May 4, 2025, All Examinees of the Yaelnet Test Are Required to Use a Computer to Type Their Essay

-As of Sunday, May 4, 2025, all examinees of the YAELNET test will be required to use a computer to type their essay in the final section of the test.
-Handwritten tests will no longer be possible.
+As of Sunday, May 4, 2025, all examinees of the YAELNET test are required to use a computer to type their essay in the final section of the test.
+Handwritten tests are no longer possible.

-The time allotted for writing the essay will be 20 minutes (as opposed to the 15 minutes currently allotted for writing the essay by hand).
+The time allotted for writing the essay is 20 minutes (as opposed to the 15 minutes formerly allotted for writing the essay by hand).

 You will be able to edit and correct your essay (within the allotted time), thus avoiding a lack of clarity because of hard-to-read handwriting.